dogfashiondisco/dogfashiondisco/README.md

 <br>
 or your friend... unless we r likeminded & i accidentally hid you (lmk if so)
 </br>
-everything is best viewed on desktop, despite how i only play on mobile
+everything is best viewed on desktop, despite only playing pt on mobile
 </p>